miguelbiron/threepRop/README.md

 ## Description

 R implementation of the algorithm proposed by Mostafavi et al. (2012).
+This is a port of the MATLAB code provided by the authors, available [here](http://ai.stanford.edu/~saram/3propcode.zip).

 ## Installation